kputnins/dainas-generator/README.md

-# Dainas Generator
+# WIP Dainas Generator

 A LSTM (Long Short Term Memory) model that generates Latvian folk songs - Dainas.

+- Node script to scrape the training text corpus
-Uses TensorFlow.js to create and train the model in the users browser.
+- Node script to create and train the model with TensorFlow.js
+- React front end app, to generate folk songs

 ## Building and running on localhost